TomSgrizzi/generatreex/README.md

 # GeneraTreeX User Guide

-Welcome to GeneraTreeX, a robust tool designed to swiftly generate syntactic trees from in-line notation.
-This user-friendly application simplifies the process of creating complex syntactic tree diagrams for linguistic analysis and studies.
+Welcome to GeneraTreeX, a simple tool designed to generate syntactic trees from in-line notation.
+This user-friendly application is meant to simplify the process of creating complex syntactic tree diagrams for linguistic analysis and studies.

 ## What is GeneraTreeX?